Average Settlements for Car Accident Lawsuits in Washington State

 • Noneconomic damages: These less tangible losses include pain and suffering, loss of consortium, loss of society, destruction of a parent-child relationship, injury to reputation, mental anguish, and more.

 It is important that you give yourself the best chance to recover as much as possible in each category of damages.
-Your lawyer can make sure all damage figures (including your average annual wage and life expectancy) are fairly calculated to maximize your recovery.
+Your lawyer can help make sure all damage figures (including your average annual wage and life expectancy) are fairly calculated to maximize your recovery.

 Time Limits For Recovering Car Accident Settlement in Washington